mrsuiii/Trash-Classification/README.md

 7. Output Layer:
    The output layer consists of 6 neurons corresponding to the 6 classes in the TrashNet dataset.

+## CI/CD
+I used github actions as tool for automating CI/CD process, if you want to push to main, must pass the automation test, Don't forget to set up you WANDB_API_KEY in repository setting.

 ##  Huggingface Repository
 This repository contains the trained model: